 What's new in Safari?

 Safari had nothing like this until recently.
 I installed OS X 10.8 (Mountain Lion) earlier this week and with it came a new version of Safari.
-Apple added some new features that make sharing easier and a limited sort of cloud sync called iCloud Tabs.
+Apple added some new features that make sharing more accessible and a limited sort of cloud sync called iCloud Tabs.

 iCloud Tabs shows the web pages you have open on all your other devices, so you can see all your pages on your iPad, iPhone, iPod touch, and Mac, and pick up browsing wherever you left off.
 Safari now saves web pages — not just links — in your Reading List.
 So you can get caught up on any device, even when you can’t connect to the Internet.

-The iCloud Tab feature won’t be feature complete until after iOS 6 ships later this fall but clearly it offers the same feature as Chrome.
+The iCloud Tab feature won't be feature complete until after iOS 6 ships later this fall, but it offers the same functionality as Chrome.
 I could start a browsing session in Mobile Safari and continue that session later in desktop Safari on my iMac.

 But what about sharing?